fsharp/fsharp.org/use/mac/index.md

 <br />

-### Option 2: Install F# 3.0 with Xamarin Visual Tools:
+### Option 2: Install F# 3.0 with Xamarin Studio:

 * [Install Mono 3.0.2 or later](http://www.go-mono.com/mono-downloads/download.html).
 This includes F# 3.0.
 * [Install Xamarin Studio](http://xamarin.com/studio) or [MonoDevelop](http://monodevelop.com).
 Run and check it is version 4.0.3, Build 13 or later under "About".
 Update using the Alpha channel of "Tools --> Addin Manager" if needed
 * Go to the AddIn Manager and

-  Add “Language Bindings –> F# Language Binding”
+  Add “Language Bindings –> F# Language Binding”.
+If it is missing, download and add [the latest Mac .mpack from the repository](http://addins.monodevelop.com/Project/Index/48).

   Add “Mac Development –> F# Support for MonoMac and Xamarin.Mac Development”